 The church would continue to worship there until 1969 when the current building was completed.

 Over the years, the Mars Hill church would have several wonderful men preaching God’s word.
 These were: T.B.
-Larimore, Paul Simon, Kenneth Byron Davis, Robert Waller, Kenneth Odell Davis (no relation to Kenneth Byron Davis), Larry Gooch, Randy Baker, Jack Wilhelm, Cory Collins, and Bill Bagents.
-The current pulpit minister is Chris Moran.
-They also have a youth minister (Matt Burgess), two elders, and five deacons proudly serving the Lord.
-The church now has over 150 regular members, many of whom have attended the church for years.
+Larimore, Paul Simon, Kenneth Byron Davis, Robert Waller, Kenneth Odell Davis (no relation to Kenneth Byron Davis), Larry Gooch, Randy Baker, Jack Wilhelm, Cory Collins, Bill Bagents, and Chris Moran.
+The current pulpit minister is Rickey Collum.
+They also have a youth minister (Matt Burgess), four elders, and deacons proudly serving the Lord.
+The church now has over 100 regular members, many of whom have attended the church for years.
 The long, rich history of Mars Hill has spanned over many years – and looks to continue for many more.